mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 The Aslan are almost exclusively carnivorous.
-They consume a few nuts, fruits and berries but scorn root vegetables, grains and other plant-based foods as being fit only for ‘herd animals’.
+They consume a few nuts, fruits and berries but scorn root vegetables, grains and other plant-based foods as being fit only for 'herd animals'.
 The Aslan practise extensive agriculture to maintain their vast herds of livestock and there is some archaeological evidence to suggest that early Aslan had a diet higher in vegetable matter but